 In December 2018, the Company entered into a collaboration and license agreement (Collaboration) with Endo, Inc. (formerly, Endo International plc) (Endo), for the further development and commercialization of generic Sabril® (vigabatrin) tablets through Endo's U.S. Generic Pharmaceuticals segment, doing business as Par Pharmaceutical, Inc. (Par).
-Under the Collaboration, Endo assumes all development, manufacturing, clinical, regulatory, sales and marketing costs under the collaboration, while the Company is responsible for exercising commercially reasonable efforts to develop, or cause the development of, a final finished, stable dosage form of generic Sabril® tablets.
+Under the Collaboration, Endo assumed all development, manufacturing, clinical, regulatory, sales and marketing costs under the collaboration, while the Company was responsible for exercising commercially reasonable efforts to develop, or cause the development of, a final finished, stable dosage form of generic Sabril® tablets.

-In October 2023, Endo informed the Company that it has discontinued work on the Collaboration for development and commercialization of vigabatrin and that it wished to terminate the arrangement.
-As the Company proceeds with the termination process, the Company does not expect the end of the collaboration to have a material impact on the Company's consolidated financial statements.
+In July 2024, a termination and mutual release agreement was finalized between Endo and the Company that discontinued work on the collaboration for development and commercialization of vigabatrin.
+The end of the collaboration does not have a material impact on the Company's consolidated financial statements.

-KYE Pharmaceuticals Inc.
+KYE Pharmaceuticals, Inc.

-In August 2020, the Company entered into a collaboration and license agreement with KYE Pharmaceuticals Inc. (KYE), for the commercialization of FIRDAPSE® in Canada.
+In August 2020, the Company entered into a collaboration and license agreement with KYE Pharmaceuticals, Inc. (KYE), for the commercialization of FIRDAPSE® in Canada.